 I just checked.
 Yep, NITRO FAMILY! exists, and in a nutshell, it's Serious Sam, only METAL.
 Too bad that metal is shititanium.

 Many years ago, subliminal advertising was a huge deal.
-It never actually worked, but the idea of it mentally reprogramming people to obey like sheep was enough to get the world into a tizzy, just as instructed by the media.
+It never actually worked, but the idea of it mentally reprogramming people to obey like sheep was enough to get the world into a tizzy.
 A couple of games were caught up in this too, notably a puzzler called Endorfun, which angered the tabloids by slipping messages like "You Are A Good Person" onto their screen in the name of subliminally raising their spirits.
-Those bastards!
-NITRO FAMILY! doesn't feature any such form of mental-nudging, but I think it probably should.
+Those bastards.
+NITRO FAMILY! doesn't feature any such mental-nudging, but I think it probably should.
 Nothing major.
 Just quick messages.
 "YOU ARE NOT INSANE" would be a good one.
 Or "YOU ARE NOT DREAMING", perhaps.

 See if you can guess how they react.
 Go on, guess.
 (Hint: It involves the kicking of so many asses that the toes on their feet all turn into calloused hell-stumps, then more ass-kicking with the stumps.)